HasanHasan503/SimpleStyles/README.md

 # 🎨 SimpleStyles — Ready-Made HTML/CSS Design Kit

-A repository containing simple, ready-made designs for UI elements such as greeting cards, loading screens, and styled buttons and another styled element.
+A repository containing simple, ready-made designs for UI elements such as greeting cards, loading screens, styled buttons and another styled element.
 You can use these codes directly in your projects or customize them further!

 ## 📂 List of Available Designs